robertoleong/joke/README.md

 **joke.url.blacklist**

+Safe jokes were implemented by adding **safe-mode** parameter to the external api request

 Any filter supported by the jokeapi can be added or removed here.

 The **amount** property should be a value between 1-10.